hm-lang/core/proposals/README.md

 complicated type constraints to define the constraints like this:
 `myComplicatedConstraintType: allOf[t1, oneOf[t2, t3]]` and declaring the class as
-`newGeneric~[of: myComplicatedConstraintType]`, which might be a more readable way to do if `myComplicatedConstraintType` is a helpful name.
+`newGeneric~[of: myComplicatedConstraintType]`, which might be a more readable way to do things if `myComplicatedConstraintType` is a helpful name.

 ### generic type defaults